livepeer/livepeer-monorepo/packages/subgraph/README.md

 ### Deploy the Livepeer Subgraph locally

 1. Install [Docker](https://docs.docker.com) and [Docker Compose](https://docs.docker.com/compose/install/)
-2. Inside `docker-compose.yml` set the ethereum network to an archive node that has tracing enabled.
+2. Inside `docker-compose.yml`, set the `ethereum` value under the `environment` section to an archive node that has tracing enabled.
 If you don't have access to an archive node we recommend using [Alchemy](https://alchemyapi.io/).
 3. In the root of this project run `docker-compose up`.
-This command will look for the `docker-compose.yml` file and automatically provision a server with rust, postgres, and ipfs, and spin up a graph node with a GraphiQL interface at `http://127.0.0.1:8000/`.)
+This command will look for the `docker-compose.yml` file and automatically provision a server with rust, postgres, and ipfs, and spin up a graph node with a GraphiQL interface at `http://127.0.0.1:8000/`.

 4. Run `yarn create:local` to create the subgraph
 5. Run `yarn deploy:local` to deploy it